Vuk Drašković: Political career

 In March 1989, Drašković along with Mirko Jović and Vojislav Šešelj founded the Sava Association.
 The group dedicated itself to the protection of the Serbian language and the defense of Kosovo and Metohija.
 In the late 1980s, Drašković was in agreement with Šešelj's sentiments about deporting Albanians from Kosovo and suggested that "a special fund" was needed "to finance the repopulation of Kosovo by Serbs".
-However, Jović, Šešelj and Drašković soon found themselves at political crossroads and their party disintegrated in three pieces.
-The Sava Association turned into the Serbian National Renewal Party under the leadership of Jović in January 1990.
-Meanwhile, Drašković founded the Serbian Renewal Movement (Srpski Pokret Obnove, SPO), a democratic nationalist party in March and Šešelj created his Serbian Radical Party in February 1991.
+However, Jović, Šešelj and Drašković disagreed with each other and their party split into three.
+The Sava Association became the Serbian National Renewal Party under the leadership of Jović in January 1990.
+Drašković founded the Serbian Renewal Movement (Srpski Pokret Obnove, SPO, a democratic nationalist party) in March, and then in February 1991 Šešelj created his Serbian Radical Party.

-On 26 September 1990, Drašković declared that his armed "volunteers" would be willing to defend Krajina Serbs while three days later in an interview with Delo, Drašković stated: "Serbia must obtain all territories in what is today Herzegovina, Bosnia, Slavonia, Dalmatia, in these parts of Croatia where the Serbs made a majority of the population until 6 April 1941, when the Ustasha genocide against them began...Wherever the Serb blood was shed by the Ustashas knives, wherever there are our graves there are our borders".
-Also he claim that most of Muslims are "burdened with Serbian origin" and that "they run away from themselves because they know that they are Orthodox and Serbs".
+On 26 September 1990, Drašković declared that his armed "volunteers" would be willing to defend Krajina Serbs, and three days later in an interview with Delo, Drašković stated: "Serbia must obtain all territories in what is today Herzegovina, Bosnia, Slavonia, Dalmatia, in these parts of Croatia where the Serbs made a majority of the population until 6 April 1941, when the Ustasha genocide against them began...Wherever the Serb blood was shed by the Ustashas knives, wherever there are our graves there are our borders".
+He also claimed that most Bosnian Muslims are "burdened with Serbian origin" and that "they run away from themselves because they know that they are Orthodox and Serbs".
 The Serbian Renewal Movement (SPO) participated in the first post-communist democratic elections, held on 9 December 1990, but finished a distant second amidst the total blackout from the pro-Milošević state media.
-Following that failure Drašković kept the pressure on Serbian President Slobodan Milošević via street protests, organizing mass demonstrations in Belgrade on 9 March 1991.
-The police intervened, and clashed with demonstrators with some damage to public buildings resulting in the Yugoslav People's Army having to be brought in.
-Clashes between police and protesters resulted in two deaths, one student and one officer and injuries to over 200 people.
-Demonstrations ended after the Milošević government agreed to concessions.
+Following that failure Drašković kept pressure on Serbian President Slobodan Milošević via street protests, organizing mass demonstrations in Belgrade on 9 March 1991.
+The police intervened, and clashed with demonstrators with some damage to public buildings resulting in the Yugoslav People's Army being brought in.
+Clashes between police and protesters resulted in the deaths of a student and an officer, and injuries to over 200 people.
+Demonstrations ended after the government agreed to concessions.

 Drašković became a leading opponent of Milošević.
-His fiery oratory skills and emotional speeches earned him the monicker "Czar of the Streets".
+His fiery and emotional speeches earned him the moniker "Czar of the Streets".